Looking for some good OKR examples and tips on how to write one?

 However, just writing OKRs isn’t enough.

-With features like Goals and Reports, ClickUp has everything you need to manage your objectives and key results.
+With features like Goals and Reports, ClickUp has everything you need to manage your company objectives and key results.

 Sign up today to achieve your OKRs just like how the Roses did!